 Native peoples used big sagebrush leaves and branches for medicinal teas, and the leaves as a fumigant.
 Bark was woven into mats, bags and clothing.
-Indian ricegrass was traditionally eaten by some Native American peoples.
-The
+Basin wildrye was used as bedding for various Native American ceremonies, providing a cool place for dancers to stand.